CrumrineCoder/bardicinspirationnext/README.md

     * Sort songs when searched by tag
 * Show popular tags at the top.
 * Should I use the YouTube thumbnail art for the background of the song elements?
 I feel like making a million API calls to YT is not the way to go... and I shouldnt store them locallly, but it'd be nice to use it as a background image on them.
+* Add initial tags.
+* Validate if YT link is OK
+* Get a random song, or select a random tag?
+* user comments on songs -> manage in profile.
+* Disable AI buttons in progress

 * Playlists [Inspired by Melodice - although it'd be different with Bardic Inspiration]
     * It'd be saving songs for a session, probably somewhere in a user's profile.
 Maybe we can have a stat where songs are used in playlists as a number?
 As a way to rate popularity?
 Or just a "I used this!" button on a song.
+    * Save session notes to user
 * Chrome/Firefox Extension that acts like a Pinterest for the songs to be added.

 * - GET FEEDBACK FROM REDDIT AND FRIENDS -